List of Black Butler characters: Noah's Ark Circus

 Jumbo was the Noah's Ark Circus fire eater.
 Jumbo, as name indicated, was an extremely large man, who seems to have a slight hunch.
 Jumbo seemed to be the voice of reason among the circus members, as he was very level-headed and is not prone to giving into his emotions.
 Nonetheless, he was extremely kind and generous, once stopping his work to help Dagger play with the other children in the past.
 Even though he was willing to kill people in order to carry out his orders, he seemed to be genuinely unhappy about having to do so.
 It is stated that his problem was his abnormal growth.
 Like the other first-string members, he was picked up by Baron Kelvin and came to live in his manor.
 When they decided to start a circus, he became the fire eater.
 He was later killed by Finnian when he and the other first-string members of the circus (except for Doll and Snake) invaded the Phantomhive manor to kidnap Ciel (unaware that he wasn't there at the time).

 Doll was a first-string member of the Noah's Ark Circus, and held the position of tightrope walker.
 When she wasn't performing, she pretended to be a new, male, second string member named Freckles (そばかす, Sobakasu), because she slept better when she is sharing a room with someone else, something the first-string performers do not have to do.
 Doll was friendly and welcoming, making conversation with Ciel after they were named tent mates.
 She was a bit naive, though, easily believing Ciel's lies, something that the other circus performers have reprimanded her for.
 She was exceedingly loyal to the other first-string members and viewed all of them as family.
 It is said that the reason for the loss of her left eye is because her parents raised her too harshly and deformed her.
 One day, Baron Kelvin found them in the alley and allowed them to come live at his estate.
 Sometime thereafter, they decided to create a circus and Joker gave them all stage names, including Doll, who initially tried to refuse the name.
-She was apparently killed by Sebastian under Ciel's orders, but later it is revealed that she was spared and reunites with Snake at the F.O.L orphanage.
+She was turned into a Bizarre Doll and stationed at the F.O.L orphanage.